 In the DIY NAS: 2015 Edition, I used the SilverStone DS380B (specs) and I was quite happy with it.
 It seemed to have the right set of features: Mini-ITX, 8-hot swappable drive bays, room for a couple 2.5” drives inside, and a decent price point of around $150.
 About my only complaint with the case was that the drive bays felt a bit on the chintzy/fragile side.
 I didn’t actually break any of the drive bays, and I was really happy with the end result.
 Happy enough that I have been planning to use it in the DIY NAS: 2017 Edition for quite some time.
 The SilverStone DS380B is still ideally suited to be used in a DIY NAS build.

 I went a bit overboard with the power supply.
 The Intel Xeon D-1541 is the most power-hungry component, but has a TDP of a meager 45W.
-The SilverStone DS380B could support up to 10 total hard support (8 in drive bays, 2 more in the internal bays) using an additional 100W (10W per drive is a generous estimate) or so.
+The SilverStone DS380B could support up to 10 total hard drives (8 in drive bays, 2 more in the internal bays) using an additional 100W (10W per drive is a generous estimate) or so.
 Considering the power consumption of the hardware, you may wonder why I bought the 450W SilverStone ST45SF-V3 (specs)?
 That’s an easy question to answer—compatability!
 When building the DIY NAS: 2015 Edition I wound up going through what seemed like fourteen—but was more like two—different power supplies trying to find something that fit inside the SilverStone DS380B case.
 I found that different manufacturers seemed to have different interpretations of the SFX standard or that I was very bad at shopping.
 The SilverStone ST45SF-V3 was moderately priced, well reviewed, and I was quite confident that it’d work in the SilverStone DS380B case.

 In building the machine, I ran into my only disappointment in the Supermicro X10SDV-TLN4F-O: what I found was the onboard headers used to connect to the SilverStone DS380B case’s USB 3.0 front-panel ports were only USB 2.0.
 Because of that, I had three options: leave the front-panel USB ports disconnected (which I did when I built the DIY NAS: 2015 Edition), buy a USB 3.0 PCI-e card that had a header to support the front panel connectors, or find an adapter to connect a USB 3.0-style connector to a USB 2.0 header.
 The adapter wound up being the best option because it was inexpensive, it didn’t eat up the only PCI-e slot available on the Supermicro X10SDV-TLN4F-O, and having the added speed of USB 3.0 on the front of the case just isn’t very important to me.